saurabh2mishra/airflow-notes/README.md

 ### 3-  Back Filling the previous task

+The property helps to process the historical data.
 The DAG class can be initiated with property `catchup`

 if `catchup=False` ->  Airflow starts processing from the `current` interval.